 SVM classifier

-Linear SVM classifer applies a linear classifier to map input to K scores, one per class.
+The Linear SVM classifer applies a linear classifier to map input to K scores, one per class.

 y^=Wx+by^=Wx+b

 The class having the highest score will be the class prediction.
 To train the network, SVM loss is used.
-We will discuss the SVM in the cost function section later.
+We will discuss SVM in the cost function section later.
 Its main objective is to create a boundary to separate classes with the largest possible margin.

 Entropy